 Open Road first dated Sleepless for February 24, 2017 but moved it forward to the Martin Luther King holiday frame, on January 13.
 Sleepless opened into a crowded market with a glut of new openers and prestige award fare targeting adult auds.
 It bowed against The Bye Bye Man, Live By Night, Monster Trucks and the wide expansion of Patriots Day (also co-starring Michelle Monaghan) and the semi-wide expansion of Silence.
 There was very little buzz going into release and tracking was pointing to an opening under $10 million.
 Open Road booked it into 1,803 theaters and did not screen the movie for critics and it pulled in a soft $8,344,128 — placing #8 for the weekend led by holdover Hidden Figures.
 The few reviews that eventually posted were mostly awful.
 For its second frame, Sleepless took a 58.6% nosedive to $3,453,212 and it fell 49.3% to $1,750,083 in its third weekend.
 The domestic run closed with $20,783,704.

 Sleepless has so far pulled in just $7.9 million from its overseas rollout.
-The UK marks the last major territory to open in May.
+France is dated for August and Hong Kong in September.
 More after the international run ends…